16 Post-Apocalyptic Fantasy Books To Explore the Fantastical World of Survival

 Post-Apocalyptic Fantasy Books

 In this harrowing sequel to “Ship Breaker,” Bacigalupi explores themes of loyalty, friendship, and the impact of war on young lives.
-Set in a future America ravaged by climate change and geopolitical conflict, the novel follows the lives of two orphaned teenagers, Mahlia and Mouse, as they navigate the treacherous waters of the drowned cities.
+It is set in a future America ravaged by climate change and geopolitical conflict.
+The novel follows the lives of two orphaned teenagers, Mahlia and Mouse, as they navigate the treacherous waters of the drowned cities.
 Along the way, they encounter ruthless warlords, mercenaries, and a mysterious bioengineered creature that could hold the key to humanity’s salvation.

 Buy The Drowned Cities here!